River Tone: Course

 The French weir in Taunton is the head of navigation as boats can not be taken upstream of this point.
 As it makes its way through the town centre to Firepool weir and the junction with the Bridgwater and Taunton Canal, it passes under the North Bridge, which was constructed in 1895, and Priory Bridge Road.
+Firepool weir was reconstructed in 1967 as part of the plans to straighten the river through the town centre and down to Bathpool in order to provide better flood defences.
+These works swept away the remains of the original navigation.
+Firepool Pumping Station was built the 1840s, on the site of medieval lime kilns, and later adapted for use as a pumping station supplying water to the steam trains of the Bristol and Exeter Railway.

 The Brewhouse Theatre & Arts Centre, is close to the riverside., as is the County Ground, home of Somerset County Cricket Club.
 Next comes the A358 Obridge viaduct, the A38 Bathpool Bridge and the M5 motorway bridge.
-Firepool weir was reconstructed in 1967 as part of the plans to straighten the river through the town centre and down to Bathpool in order to provide better flood defences.
-These works swept away the remains of the original navigation.
 There is a disused five-arched railway bridge built in 1863 at Creech St Michael.
 Nearby is the aqueduct that carried the Chard Canal over the river from 1842 until 1866.
 Ham weir stands as a reminder of the location of the lock there.
 After Knapp bridge, the sluice at Newbridge marks the upper tidal limit of the river.
 Curry and Hay Moors, an area of low-lying fenland close to the river, are a Site of Special Scientific Interest.
 A railway bridge carries the Taunton to Castle Cary railway line over the river, after which is the Curry Moor pumping station.
 Two more road bridges at Athelney and Stanmoor cross the river before it joins the River Parrett at Burrowbridge, where the junction is overshadowed by Burrow Mump.